Jump to Directions

 How to Make a Muscle Rub

-- Measuring spoons
+- Measuring cups and spoons

 - Add the beeswax, coconut oil and sweet almond oil your double boiler on medium heat, and stir frequently until melted.